hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this Container Group.

 ~> **NOTE:** This is required when `type` is set to `UserAssigned` or `SystemAssigned, UserAssigned`.

 ---

+An `init_container` block supports:

+* `name` - (Required) Specifies the name of the Container.
+Changing this forces a new resource to be created.

+* `image` - (Required) The container image name.
+Changing this forces a new resource to be created.

+* `environment_variables` - (Optional) A list of environment variables to be set on the container.
+Specified as a map of name/value pairs.
+Changing this forces a new resource to be created.

+* `secure_environment_variables` - (Optional) A list of sensitive environment variables to be set on the container.
+Specified as a map of name/value pairs.
+Changing this forces a new resource to be created.

+* `commands` - (Optional) A list of commands which should be run on the container.
+Changing this forces a new resource to be created.

+* `volume` - (Optional) The definition of a volume mount for this container as documented in the `volume` block below.
+Changing this forces a new resource to be created.

+---